taliox/mailstatic/README.md

 There are two ways to run the server.
 But in any case you should make sure the server is configured correctly.

-The `web-example.env` provides neccessary environment variables that the server uses to process certain actions:
+The `web-example.env` provides necessary environment variables that the server uses to process certain actions:

 ```env
 RECAPTCHA_SITEKEY=6LeIxAcTAAAAAJcZVRqyHh71UMIEGNQ_MXjiZKhI